BanAaron/resolution-changer/README.md

-# pyResolutionChanger
+# Resolution Changer

-A simple python tray app to quick switch between display resolutions.
+A simple system tray app to quickly switch between display resolutions and refresh rates.

-Some games do not support ultra-wide monitors and need the display resolution set to 1920x1080 to function properly.
-This app saves me a bunch of clicks each time I need to change resolution.

 ## How it Works